haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 A tracking issue was opened in cabal's repository since 2021 [here](https://github.com/haskell/cabal/issues/7544).

 In order to achieve introducing an exact printer, the first step is to preserve concrete syntax information.
-For example, comments must not be altered, comma style in comma-separated fields must be preserved, blankspace and blank lines should be preserved.
+For example, comments must not be altered, comma style in comma-separated fields must be preserved, blank spaces and blank lines should be preserved.

 [Jappie](https://jappie.me/) started doing a prototype that works well since 2024 Zurihac.